fledge-iot/fledge-pkg/README.rst

   $ ./make_rpm
-  The package root directory is : /home/fledge/fledge-pkg The FogLAMP directory is      : /home/fledge/Fledge
+  The package root directory is : /home/fledge/fledge-pkg The Fledge directory is      : /home/fledge/Fledge
-  The FogLAMP version is        : 1.7.0
+  The Fledge version is        : 1.7.0
   The package will be built in  : /home/fledge/fledge-pkg/packages/RPM/build/RPMS/x86_64 The package name is           : fledge-1.7.0-1.x86_64